-We all want a healthy mouth and clean teeth, but many of us have developed some bad habits rather than following a healthy routine.
+We all want a healthy mouth and clean teeth, but many of us have developed some bad dental health habits rather than following a healthy routine.
 Sometimes we try “hacks” that we hope will work better than the tried and true methods, or we’re given advice by a well-intentioned friend or family member (who probably has very little actual knowledge about good oral health).
-Are you making one of these common mistakes?
+Are you making one of these common dental health mistakes?

 Damaging Tooth Whitening